Thank you to Brenda Koch from Xpey’ Elementary for teaching Ingrid how to twine.

 Students can try weaving in and out of small branches to mimic basket-making.
 Securing everything on a clip board helps.

-Look at twined objects e.g. the Haida hat photo.
+Look at twined objects e.g. clam basket or Haida hat photos (twined so tightly it is waterproof).

 Great to do this activity outdoors, near native grasses and plants that are used for twining and weaving.